JetBrains/kotlin-web-site/docs/topics/opt-in-requirements.md

 So, such an opt-in propagates the opt-in requirement to the client code; its clients will see the same warning message and be required to consent as well.

-Implicit usages of requiring opt-in API also require opt-in.
-If an API element doesn't have opt-in requirement annotation but its signature includes a type declared as requiring opt-in, its usage will no matter raise a warning.
+Implicit usages of APIs that require opt-in also require opt-in.
+If an API element doesn't have an opt-in requirement annotation but its signature includes a type declared as requiring opt-in, its usage will still raise a warning.
 See the example below.

 ```kotlin